Novel aspects of integrability for NLSMs in symmetric spaces: Discussion

 The point to make is that even though the NLSM solution and correspondingly the coset element $g$ and the matrix $V$ satisfy periodic boundary conditions for $m_{\pm}$, the rescaling of these parameters spoils the periodic boundary conditions.
 The non-trivial monodromy emerges because the NLSM solution is periodic for specific $m_{\pm}$.
 Of course, one should perceive the notation of \eqref{eq:monodromy_eigs} as rescaling $m_{\pm}$ first and then multiplying the two terms.
 In any case, the quasi-momenta are directly linked to the embedding of the NLSM solution in the enhanced space.
 It would be interesting to calculate them explicitly in terms of the embedding functions or relate them with the reduced theory.
+For instance, in the case of $O(3)$ NLSM, based on the analysis in the case of elliptic strings, it is natural to assume that the eigenvalues are $1$ and $e^{\pm i\delta\phi}$, where $\delta\phi=\phi(\sigma_f)-\phi(\sigma_i)$ and $\phi$ is the angular angle corresponding to the rescaled parameters $m_\pm$.

 Naturally, identifying in field theory the analogue of the construction we presented is very interesting.
 Even though it seems far-fetched, AdS/CFT correspondence motivates the existence of a similar structure as the one that was presented in the work.